-This manual details the complete operation of both members of the Series 830 family.
+This manual details the complete operation for the 840 family.

-The keyboard for the Series 830 systems is a standard 101-button QWERTY-style computer keyboard.
+The keyboard for the Series 840 systems is a standard 101-button QWERTY-style computer keyboard.
 (QWERTY is an acronym made from the letter buttons starting on the upper left of any keyboard - q, w, e, r, t, y.)
 Video Data Systems has modified the keyboard by putting specific system function names on some standard keys.